Cosium/zabbix_zfs-on-linux/README.md

 | 1 | No scrub in progress |

 ![value_map](images/value_map_1.png)

+## Import the template
+Import the template that is in the "template" directory of this repository.

 # Installation on the server you want to monitor
 ## Prerequisites